nevdelap/ned/README.md

 ```
 ned --colors=never dog .
 ```
-#### Search showing colored output when outputting to a terminal, but don't send colored output if piped.
+#### Search showing colored output when outputting to a terminal, but don't send colored output, if piped.
 ```
 ned --colors=auto dog .
 ```